pypeaday/pype.dev/pages/faith/screwtape.md

 page 58.
 [The dim uneasiness about `backsliding` Screwtape describes in the chapter] increases the patient's reluctance to think about the Enemy.

+!!! background-thought ""

-> This is too real for me - in seasons of rebellion, and honestly anytime I
-> fall away from "Christian habits" I notice that I am actually reluctant to
-> pray or meditate.
-Often the only thing that (or the initial thing in
-> appearance) that brings me back is my kids and praying with them or singing
-> Doxology.
-A choice I wouldnt' make alone, but make for their sake - perhaps
-> this is God's grace poured out on me
+    This is too real for me - in seasons of rebellion, and honestly anytime I fall away from "Christian habits" I notice that I am actually reluctant to pray or meditate.
+Often the only thing that (or the initial thing in appearance) that brings me back is my kids and praying with them or singing Doxology.
+A choice I wouldnt' make alone, but make for their sake - perhaps this is God's grace poured out on me

 !!! danger "page 58"